apereo/cas/installation/Configuring-Ticketing-Components.md

 * [JPA](JPA-Ticket-Registry.html)

 ### Ticket Generators
 CAS presents a pluggable architecture for generating unique ticket ids for each ticket type.
-The configuration of each generator is defined at ``.
+The configuration of each generator is defined at `src\main\webapp\WEB-INF\spring-configuration\uniqueIdGenerators.xml`.
 Here's a brief sample:

 {% highlight xml %}